Ready to bring in the bucks through a concession stand fundraiser this season?

 Like any sales-based fundraiser, the math for a successful concession stand fundraiser is simply to sell for more than your expenses—not just what you actually sell, but all costs such as mileage, staff t-shirts, booth rental, signage, napkins and utensils, and unsold merchandise.

-To make it work, look for a mix of items that are:
+To keep costs low and profits high, look for a mix of items that are:

-In addition to managing your buy and sell costs, you can get an early start raising money by purchasing concessions through your RaiseRight fundraising program from places like:
+In addition to managing your buy and sell costs, you can get an early start raising (and saving) money by purchasing concessions through your RaiseRight fundraising program from places like:

-To avoid slowdowns and keep customers happy, use simple and consistent processes.
+To avoid slowdowns and keep customers happy, use consistent and well-organized processes.
 Concession pros recommend:

 Fundraising events are opportunities to connect with potential supporters, volunteers, and community members.
 With this in mind, consider: